 1. Plan your broadcast

-Before you begin streaming, ensure that you’ve taken some time to think about what your broadcast’s about, what you want to say (or do) in it, and why it makes sense as a Live stream as opposed to some other format of content.
+Before you begin Facebook streaming, ensure that you’ve taken some time to think about what your broadcast is about, what you want to say (or do) in it, and why it makes sense as a Facebook Live stream as opposed to some other format of content.

-4. Write a compelling description before going live
+5. Write a compelling description of your video

 Your description tells people what your video is about.
 A good one captures the audience’s attention and a bad one—or worse, none at all—makes it all the more likely they’ll keep on scrolling.